Skip to main contentSkip to search

 Here is what the process looks like on paper: (1) Register your child through <a href="/oap-funding-guide" class="text-blue-600 hover:underline font-medium">AccessOAP</a>.
 (2) Receive confirmation within 2-4 weeks.
 (3) Access foundational family services immediately.
 (4) Wait for a Determination of Needs (DON) assessment invitation.
 (5) Complete the DON assessment.
 (6) Wait for a core clinical services invitation based on your registration date and DON results.
 (7) Select a provider and begin therapy.

-In practice, the wait between steps 3 and 6 is 5-7 years for most families.
-During this time, children age through critical developmental windows.
-Some families receive invitations after 3 years; others wait 8 or more.
-The lack of transparency makes it impossible for parents to plan, budget, or make informed decisions about private therapy in the interim.
+In practice, the wait between steps 3 and 6 can involve waits of 5+ years (ETWO analysis of MCCSS FOI data).
+During this time, children age through key developmental windows.
+The lack of transparency makes it hard for parents to plan, budget, or make informed choices about private therapy.

 No. Invitations are based on registration date and needs determination assessment results.
 But the process feels like a lottery because there is no transparent queue, no position tracker, and wait times vary unpredictably from 3 to 8+ years.